Rob Thomas Reveals Full Australian Support Line-up For ‘The All Night Days Tour’ 2025 - Noise11.com

 Sydney – Fanny Lumsden

-Sydney gets a dose of ARIA-winning country-pop when Fanny Lumsden steps onstage.
-Lumsden, a three-time Golden Guitar Award winner, has become one of Australia’s most beloved live performers, renowned for her barnstorming tours across regional towns as much as her acclaimed studio albums.
-Her 2020 record Fallow debuted at No. 10 on the ARIA chart and won Best Country Album at the ARIA Awards.
+Sydney gets a dose of two-time ARIA-winning country-pop when Fanny Lumsden steps onstage.
+Lumsden, a nine-time Golden Guitar Award winner, has become one of Australia’s most beloved live performers, renowned for her barnstorming tours across regional towns as much as her acclaimed studio albums.
+Her fourth album in 2023, Hey Dawn, debuted #1 on the Australian Album ARIA charts and was her second album in a row to win Best Country Album at the ARIA Awards and crack the top 10 ARIA Albums chart.
 With her infectious energy and uplifting songs, she’ll be the perfect spark before Rob Thomas takes over the Enmore Theatre.

 Brisbane – Boy & Bear, Eskimo Joe, Little Quirks, Sara Berki